mendix/docs/content/en/docs/releasenotes/sdk/metamodel/metamodel-10/metamodel-10.2.md

 #### PublishedODataMicroflow (Element)

-* We introduced the `returnType` property.
-Info: "Return type of the microflow"
+* We introduced the `returnType` property for the return type of the microflow.
-* We introduced the `returnTypeRuntime` property.
-Info: "Runtime return type of the microflow"
+* We introduced the `returnTypeRuntime` property for the Mendix Runtime return type of the microflow.

 #### PublishedODataMicroflowParameter (Element)

-* We deleted the `type` property.
-Info: "Replaced with dataType"
 * We introduced the `dataType` property.
-Info: "Replacement of type"
+* We deleted the `type` property, which has been replaced with `dataType`.

 #### ODataRemoteEnumerationSource (Element)